 Step 2: Do Your Research

-Be sure to research what forms you must fill out in your state; the most common forms are related to the following:
+Be sure to research what forms you must fill out in your state; the most common tasks are the following:

 Incorporating your nonprofit